 America is home-schooled, her best friend is her sister and she is in love with a boy named Aspen.

-Aspen is a six.
+Aspen is a caste six.
 Being one caste below, they keep their romance a secret.
 They both are in love and they will fight to one day be together.
+There are many consequences of her marrying him, especially in a society such as this one.

 One day the letter of selection shows up.
 Think of Cinderella meets The Bachelor.
 Every eligible lady of every level of caste is encouraged to fill out a questionnaire to be considered for the Prince’s hand in marriage.

-At the urge of Aspen, I’m not going to share the details but this guy is a bit of a jerk, and a deal struck with her mother America puts her name in and hopes not to be picked.
+At the urging of her love Aspen, I’m not going to share the details but this guy is a bit of a jerk, and a deal struck with her mother America puts her name in and she hopes not to be picked.

 I won’t spoil any more of the story but I enjoyed this read.